waterfloo/8812au-20210629/README.md

 called for by Linux Wireless Standards.
 This repo is supported for the benefit of Linux users who already have adapters based on the supported chipsets.
-If you are looking for information about what adapter to buy, click [here](https://github.com/morrownr/USB-WiFi) for information about and links to recommended adapters.
+If you are looking for information about what adapter to buy, click [here](https://github.com/morrownr/USB-WiFi) and look for Main Menu item 2 which will show information about and links to recommended adapters.

 * [ALFA AWUS036AC](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036ac-802-11ac-long-range-dual-band-wifi-usb-adapter)
 * [ALFA AWUS036ACH](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036ach-802-11ac-high-power-ac1200-dual-band-wifi-usb-adapter)